21 Nonprofit Social Media Content Ideas & Inspiration

 In the example below, Tampa Bay Beautiful shows off their impact with a graphic post emphasizing their impact from planting 800 trees in the community.

-Testimonials are a powerful way to share your organization’s story through sincere voices.
-They bring passion and emotion, helping others connect with your mission on a deeper level.
-Whether it’s a quote from a volunteer, donor, or program participant, their words are meaningful and worth sharing.
+Thought leadership posts are a powerful way to share your organization’s story through credible, passionate voices.
+They help people connect with your mission on a deeper level.
+Whether it’s a quote from a leader, volunteer, or partner, their words are meaningful and worth sharing.

 5. Showcase Achievements